yyyyyyyan7/DISPS/dimension_analysis.md

 # Embedding Dimension Analysis

-This document provides additional experimental results to address **Reviewer Comment D11**, which asked for a detailed analysis of embedding dimensionality.
 We systematically compared **384, 768, 1024, and 1536 dimensions** on the **T dataset**, and evaluated the trade-off between clustering quality, online matching stability, and computational efficiency.

 ---